-The aim of the programme is to produce graduate that is knowledgeable, expert and skilful in the field of geomatics engineering as well as capable of managing, administrating, updating geospatial data professionally.
+The programme's goal is to produce graduates that are knowledgeable, expert and skilful in the field of land surveying and Geomatics Engineering as well as capable of managing, administrating and updating geospatial data professionally.

-The undergraduate programme in Bachelor of Engineering (Geomatics) is designed to produce graduates who will be:
+The undergraduate programme in Bachelor of Geomatics Engineering with Honours is designed to produce graduates who will be:

-- PEO1 Competent and innovative in acquiring and applying knowledge towards solving Geomatics Engineering problems. - PEO2 Grow professionally with proficient soft skills to pursue career opportunities locally and globally. - PEO3 Demonstrate high ethical values as well as sense of responsibility towards organization and community.
+PEO1 Competent and innovative in acquiring and applying knowledge towards solving Geomatics Engineering problems.

+- PEO2 Grow professionally with proficient soft skills to pursue career opportunities locally and globally. - PEO3 Demonstrate high ethical values as well as sense of responsibility towards organization and community.

-The intended learning outcomes of the Bachelor of Engineering (Geomatics) programme are:
+The intended learning outcomes of the Bachelor of Geomatics Engineering with Honours programme are:

-ou reasoning cureosines of the Eugensearing (Coefficiency programme area PLO1 Ability to acquire knowledge of science and technology in the field of Geomatics Engineering PLO2 Ability to apply and analyze information using appropriate Geomatics Engineering techniques and tools PLO3 Ability to execute and manage Geomatics Engineering tasks using available resources PLO4 Ability to adapt to changing situations and expectations within the team towards Geomatics-based industrial needs PLO5 Ability to convey ideas and negotiate convincingly PLO6 Ability to develop digital skills for Geomatics Engineering applications PLO7 Ability to analyse numerical and graphical information in Geomatics Engineering PLO8 Ability to lead, coordinate and manage people and team effectively; and work collaboratively within the team towards Geomatics-based business environment PLO9 Ability to perpetually seek and acquire contemporary knowledge in Geomatics Engineering PLO10 Ability to identify business opportunities and embark on entrepreneurship in Geomatics Engineering PLO11 Ability to practice good ethics and positive values in the profession and society of Geomatics Engineering
+- PLO1 Ability to acquire knowledge of science and technology in the field of Geomatics Engineering. - PLO2 Ability to analyse information using appropriate Geomatics Engineering techniques and tools. - PLO3 Ability to execute Geomatics Engineering tasks using available resources. - PLO4 Ability to adapt to changing situations and expectations within the team towards geomatics-based industrial and community needs. - PLO5 Ability to convey ideas and negotiate convincingly in Geomatics Engineering project. - PLO6 Ability to utilize information in Geomatics Engineering using appropriate software. - PLO7 Ability to analyse numerical and graphical information in Geomatics Engineering field. - PLO8 Ability to analyse numerical and graphical information in Geomatics Engineering field. - PLO9 Ability to perpetually acquire contemporary knowledge in the field of Geomatics Engineering. - PLO10 Ability to identify business opportunities and embark on entrepreneurship in Geomatics Engineering field. - PLO11 Ability to identify business opportunities and embark on entrepreneurship in Geomatics Engineering field.